testingrequired/vom/README.md

         return self.find_element_by_css_selector("input[type='submit']")
 ```

-Notice you don't see any references to a `WebDriver` instance.
 Lets initialize the view object:

 ```python
 login = LoginForm(lambda: driver.find_element_by_id("login-form"))
 ```

 The view object is initialized by passing a `Callable[[], WebElement]`.
 The `WebDriver` instance is object from the `WebElement`.
 Its a `Callable` because we need to be able to get a fresh reference to the `WebElement` at any time.

-## Defining element properties

-The view object `WebElement` references are should be defined as properties.
-This ensure fresh references to all elements.
 See [StaleElementReferenceException](http://selenium-python.readthedocs.io/api.html#selenium.common.exceptions.StaleElementReferenceException)

+## Root `WebElement`

+The `WebElement` returned from the `Callable[[], WebElement]` will serve as the root for the view object.

+### Method Calls

+`View` will proxy all undefined methods to its `WebElement` allowing you to treat them as a super powered `WebElement`.

 ### Querying

-All `find_element/s` methods on `WebElement` can be called on `View`.
-Results from these method calls will be wrapped in a `View`.
-Custom `View` implementations can be passed allowing for custom logic:
+Querying for a view object's elements can be done with the same methods you use on `WebElement`.
+All of the results from these calls are then wrapped in a `View`.
+Custom view object implementations can be passed for advanced logic.

 ```python
 from vom import View